tbklang/documentation/docs/implementation/31-lexical.md

 ### Grammar

-TODO: fix the link The grammar is described in the [language section](31-grammar.md) and can be viewed alongside this section for some context.
+The grammar is described in the [language section](../../language/31-grammar/) and can be viewed alongside this section for some context.

 ### Overview of files